MDSOHAILAHMED/Myfirstproj/README.md

-# Myfirstproj
+# Myfirstproj on Machine Learning

-Image editor using machine learning using python INTRODUCTION
+INTRODUCTION
 Simple image editing and face Detection Project written in Python.
 The project film contains a python script.This system is based on a simple user interface, which is very easy to understand and it contains basic functionality that allows to:-